mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches Sector Systems/Mora Subsector Systems/Mora.md

 DESCRIPTION

-The Deep Ranger-class is an extremely well- equipped vessel intended for long duration deep- diving in water or other non-corrosive fluids.
+The Deep Ranger-class is an extremely well-equipped vessel intended for long duration deep-diving in water or other non-corrosive fluids.
 Its underwater displacement is around 1500 tons; not large for a maritime vessel but sizeable for a civilian submarine (note that water displacement is not the same as starship displacement, which is determined by displacement of liquid hydrogen rather than water).

 This submarine can safely descend to depths of 16km, far more than needed on most worlds, and can stay underwater for as long as food stocks last.
 It is extremely cramped, however, as almost all available space is taken up with equipment or controls The submarine has a nominal crew complement of 10, although most vessels operate with 3-5 personnel on board.
 This makes it possible to remove some of the bunks and reconfigure spaces to give the crew a little breathing room.